#Foods For Blood Pressure Control!

 Ten ways how to lower your blood pressure!

-Exercise regularly is a powerful medicine, walking briskly for 30-45 minutes for five to six weeks, can lower your blood pressure quickly.
-I recommend aerobic activity that you enjoy such as walking, swimming, running, biking, dancing or lifting light weight. you can start three times a week and gradually build it up to longer.
+Exercise regularly is a powerful medicine; walking briskly for 30-45 minutes for five to six weeks, can lower your blood pressure quickly.
+I recommend aerobic activities that you enjoy, such as walking, swimming, running, biking, dancing or lifting light weights. you can start three times a week and gradually build it up to longer.

 Eating a healthy diet helps to control your blood pressure!

-Your diet must be rich with whole grain, fruits vegetables and low fat diary products and avoid saturated trans fats.
+Your diet must be rich in whole grain, fruits vegetables and low fat diary products and avoid saturated trans fats.

 Keep A food diary:

-Read foods labels when you go shopping and stick to healthy eating plan.
+Read foods labels when you go shopping and stick to a healthy eating plan.

-Eat fewer process foods Do not salt to your foods, use herbs or spices.
+Eat fewer processed foods Do not salt your foods; use a herbs or spices.

-limit the amount of alcohol you drink Drink lot of water
+limit the amount of alcohol you drink.
+Drink a lot of water

 Avoid stress Be positive and enjoy your life.